-Rel ease SMF Record 2.1.0 2.1.1 2.1.2 2.1.3 2.1.3 VFE 2.1.3 AE 2.1.7 Description of Update Type 4, 30, 34 and 40 x VIO data sets are designated by the value X'7FFF' in the device address field.
-MVS/370 uses the value X'0FFF', which is a valid device number in MVS/XA. Γ Туре 70-79 x The formats of these records have changed.
-As a result: Installations must use the post processor and report writers shipped with RMF Version 3 to process Version 3 SMF records. - Installations must modify user programs that process SMF records 70-79.
+T Rel ease SMF Record 2.1.0 2.1.1 2.1.2 2.1.3 2.1.3 VFE 2.1.3 AE 2.1.7 Description of Update Type 4, 30, 34 and 40 х VIO data sets are designated by the value X'7FFF' in the device address field.
+MVS/370 uses the value X'0FFF', which is a valid device number in MVS/XA.
+Type 70-79 х The formats of these records have changed.
+As a result: - Installations must use the post processor and report writers shipped with RMF Version 3 to process Version 3 SMF records. - Installations must modify user programs that process SMF records 70-79.
 RMF Reference and User's Guide describes the new format.
 Most fields contain the same information in Version 3 as they did in Version 2. - The RMF Version 3 post processor can process SMF records written by RMF Version 2 Release 2.2 (SE2 support) or later levels.
 The post processor converts the old records to the new format before processing them.
 Installations cannot assume that all data in the old records appears in the converted records.
 Because the contents of some records are changed (particularly those dealing with I/O operations), the post processor omits some data from the old records.
-The meanings of other fields have changed. - Installations that require data in SMF records written by an earlier level of RMF than RMF Version 2 Release 2.2 need to keep both the records and the earlier level of the post processor.
-X In RMF Version 3 Release 3 that supports Release 2.1.3, SMF record types 71,78, and 79 have been updated incompatibly.
-Programs that use these records must be modified and recompiled: - Type 71 includes a new swap placement data section.
+The meanings of other fields have changed.
+Installations that require data in SMF records written by an earlier level of RMF than RMF Version 2 Release 2.2 need to keep both the records and the earlier level of the post processor. х In RMF Version 3 Release 3 that supports Release 2.1.3, SMF record types 71,78, and 79 have been updated incompatibly.
+Programs that use these records must be modified and recompiled: Type 71 includes a new swap placement data section.
 The old swap count fields remain, but they are now filled with zeroes. - Types 78 and 79 include new subtypes (subtype 3 and subtype 14, respectively) for I/O queuing activity.
-Type 79 also includes two new range fields for larger domain numbers. x RMF provides three new fields in the type 70 CPU data section.
+Record type 78, subtype 1 field R781ID1 was increased from one byte to two bytes to represent a greater than 255 LCU. - Type 79 also includes two new range fields for larger domain numbers. х RMF provides three new fields in the type 70 CPU data section.
 Two support the Vector Facility and one is reserved for future use.
 SMF70VFS is useful for calculating vector affinity time.
 SMF70V is useful for ensuring that the affinity time in the post processor CPU duration report is valid.
 You need to recompile programs using the type 70 record only if you need to use the Vector Facility information.
-See SPL: SMF for more details on these changes to the type 70 record. x RMF Version 3 Release 4.1 places a zero in field R791SEQN of the type 79 subtype 1 record.
+See SPL: SMF for more details on these changes to the type 70 record. · х RMF Version 3 Release 4.1 places a zero in field R791SEQN of the type 79 subtype 1 record.
 Type 90 х All of the fields in subtype 3 have increased from 1 to 2 bytes because Release 2.1.3 includes an increase in the maximum MPL from 256 to 999.
 Any programs using SMF type 90 subtype 3 records must be recompiled.
 Programs that need to handle subtype 3 records from both Release 2.1.3 and earlier releases can look at field SMF90RVN to determine which lengths and offsets to use.
-SMF90RVN contains X'02' if the subtype 3 record was produced by Release 2.1.3 and X'01' if it was produced by an earlier release. [ All records x Bit 5 in the header is set to 1.
+SMF90RVN contains X'02' if the subtype 3 record was produced by Release 2.1.3 and X'01' if it was produced by an earlier release.
+All records х Bit 5 in the header is set to 1.
 The flag allows users to distinguish MVS/XA records from MVS/370 records.